Globski/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # Low-Level Programming -  Pointers, arrays and strings

+This repository contains C programs that demonstrate the use of Pointers, arrays and strings for various tasks.

 | project      | Description |
 | ----------- | ----------- |
 |  [0-reset_to_98.c](./0-reset_to_98.c)  | a function that takes a pointer to an int as parameter and updates the value it points to to 98.|